chaddyc/aws_devops_automation/README.md

 Deregister/delete all ami images on AWS older than 30 days.

 ### ami_cleanup_3versions.py
 Deregister/delete all ami images on AWS older than 3 versions.
-Only the 3 latest versions will remain
+Only the 3 latest versions will remain.

+### ec2-start.py
+Starts all ec2 via tag in a certain region.

+### ec2-stop.py
+Stops all ec2 via tag in a certain region.